 – What requirements and design guidelines are needed for user interfaces in the car?

-– Which are the most influencing communicational speech quality parameters in the driving situation, especially in super-wideband and fullband communication and to what extent are they different from standard hands-free situations?
+– Are there communicational speech quality parameters in the driving situation not yet covered by the existing Recommendations?

-– What are the differences to be taken into account in emergency call communications?
+– What additional aspects need to be taken into account in emergency call communications?

-– Which parameters determine the quality of in-car communication systems and how can they be assessed?
+– Which additional parameters determine the quality of in-car communication systems and how can they be assessed?

 – What are the most influential parameters for speech recognition systems in the driving situation?